csaroka/lb-test-image/README.md

-# showmeip-webserver
+# lb-test-webserver

 Continer image with Apache and PHP that echos the running instance's current IP address on the main page.

 #### Build in Docker or Pull Pre-Built Image
-`docker build -t showmeip-server .` \
+`docker build -t lb-test-webserver .` \
 Alternatively, pull the pre-built image: \
 `docker pull csaroka/showmeip:lts`

 #### Run in Docker
-`docker run -p 8080:80 -d showmeip-server`
+`docker run -p 8080:80 -d lb-test-webserver`

 #### Verify instance is reporting IP
 `curl localhost:8080`